-The program also gives students the chance to customize their experience by choosing between business or education emphasis electives.
-Throughout the coursework of all three pillars and electives, students are able to practice everything they learn in either their dissertations or ongoing projects in their workplace.
+Students also get the chance to customize their experience by choosing between business or education emphasis electives.
+Throughout the coursework, students can practice everything they learn in either their dissertations or ongoing projects in their workplace.

 “It is a project-based philosophy,” Dr. Pingel said.
-“They’re going to have to do some actual applying of continuous improvement best practices to a project they’re working on maybe currently in their own work so that they improve efficiency or they enhance the bottom line by realigning their organization or their tasks.
+“They need to apply some of the continuous improvement best practices to a project they’re working on at work.
+Using these practices, they can improve efficiency or enhance their organization.
 It’s very pragmatic in its approach where [students] will be doing real-world projects, real-world scenarios.”

 A Unique Dissertation Approach

-“We know people are busy, they’re working, they want to climb the ladder and achieve more wherever they’re at or for some future job,” Dr. Pingel said.
-“We want this to be a transformational experience for them but also one that they get done with so that they can not only apply what they’ve learned to where they’re at but also feel good that they’ve got that diploma in hand.”
+“We know people are busy, they’re working, but they want to climb the ladder and achieve more wherever they’re at or for some future job,” Dr. Pingel said.
+“We want this to be a transformational experience for them.
+One that they can not only apply what they’ve learned but also feel good that they’ve got that diploma in hand.”

 Along the way, program participants are encouraged to consider all the theories they learn and projects they complete through the lens of faith.

 “We’re very excited that we can offer this program from a Christ-centered perspective,” Pingel said.
-“We welcome students from all backgrounds and all faiths or no faith.
-But it’s our chance in each course and through each experience to certainly shed a light and share and expose people to God’s word in our own noncoercive yet upfront way.”
+“We welcome students from all faith backgrounds.
+But it’s our chance to certainly shed a light, share, and expose people to God’s word in our own noncoercive yet upfront way.”

 Ready to embrace innovation and continuous improvement?

-Regardless of the industry, you’re in or the title of your position, you can achieve success through the use of innovation and continuous improvement.
+Regardless of the industry you’re in or the title of your position, you can achieve success through the use of innovation and continuous improvement.
 As Dr. Pingel says, “It’s intense.
 It’s tough.
-But I think it’s really intellectually stimulating.”
+But it’s worth it.”

 This blog was originally published on 12/06/2018.
 It has been updated to reflect current information.